 Princess Anne inspects the Australian rowing medalists at the 2000 Sydney Olympics.

 No one other than strict Muslims insist that women should wear swimming gear that covers all suggestions of the existence of breasts.
-But no man with less than George Clooney magnetism should ever wear speedos and hint that they may have a penis. – that seems to be the message that resonates with many today.
+But no man with less than George Clooney magnetism should ever wear speedos and hint that they may have a penis.
+That seems to be the message that resonates with many today.

 The message being sent to Morrison is a message that is also received by everyone with an older and less than perfect body: stay out of public sight.
 We find you repulsive.
 We shouldn’t have to look at you.
 You should understand how bad you look and keep your awful body covered up.

 These messages can have serious repercussions.
-A large majority of the population don’t measure up to this standard with its neo-eugenic sub-texts: the old and anyone falling outside some ideal body type covers millions of Australians.
+A large majority of the population don’t measure up to this standard with its neo-eugenic sub-texts: the old and anyone falling outside some ideal body type cover millions of Australians.
 The net impact of this sort of shaming across the population for feelings of low self-worth, esteem and acceptance manifests itself every day in dieting, anxiety and depression.

 Morrison deserves all the criticism he gets.
 And more.
 But sorry, body shaming should never be acceptable.